tillgrallert/xslt-calendar-conversion/README.md

 ## General description

-The single stylesheet in this repo was conceived as a remedy for the bugs in the XPath specification that prevent the computation of Islamic (Hijrī) dates.
-As I was, at the same time, working on the transcription of Arabic and Ottoman Turkish sources from the nineteenth century into XML files, which made use of Gregorian, Hijrī, Rūmī, and Mālī calendars, I also wanted to reliably compute conversions between the various calendars.
+The single stylesheet in this repo was conceived as a remedy for the bugs in the XPath implementation that prevent the computation of Islamic (Hijrī) dates.[^1] As I was, at the same time, working on the transcription of Arabic and Ottoman Turkish sources from the nineteenth century into XML files, which made use of Gregorian, Hijrī, Rūmī, and Mālī calendars, I also wanted to reliably compute conversions between the various calendars.

 In addition to numerical dates, the stylesheet provides a function that returns the common month names in various languages and scripts.